In today’s Grokking the System Design Interview review, you’ll discover this FAANG-level course in detail.

 All in all, Grokking the System Design Interview is a high-quality course.

 While this is a great course, I wouldn’t recommend it to code newbies or new engineers as there is a high opportunity cost.

-If you want to stand out in front of the pack of hungry FAANG applicants, study the components of these design challenges.
+If you want to stand out in front of the pack of hungry FAANG applicants, study the system design tools of these challenges.
 They will do wonders for making you stand out when the big day comes to show your interviewers what you can do.

 👉 Check out Grokking the System Design Interview